how to become a ui designer (2023 Guide)

 Throughout the hiring process, you will be answering a mix of technical and behavioral questions.
 These questions will test your knowledge of UI design as well as your fit with the company culture.
 To prepare you for the range of questions you may encounter, we have compiled a list of commonly asked interview questions for UI Designers.

-List of UI Design Interview Questions: UI Design-Related Questions
+Common Skills-Based UI Design Interview Questions

-- Tell me about a recent UI project that you worked on.
+Question: Take us through a recent UI project that you worked on.
 What was your design process, and how did you validate your decisions?

-- Where do you go for inspiration?
+- Where do you find design inspiration?

 - Before you start designing, is there any UX information you need to know?

-List of UI Design Interview Questions: Technical Skills Questions
+Common Technical UI Design Interview Questions

 UI Designers need to have the right set of skills, from wireframing and prototyping, to design knowledge and proficiency in industry tools.
 Technical interview questions will put your understanding and knowledge of UI to the test.

-- Define design language system (DLS).
+- Please provide a definition of a design language system (DLS).